PAM vs. PIM: Privilege by Any Name Is a Priority

 Privileged accounts, credentials and secrets – and the access they provide – represent the largest security vulnerability enterprises face today.
 Nearly all of the most destructive cyber attacks this decade were executed by successfully exploiting privileged access.
 As such, managing and securing privilege is increasingly an organizational priority and a core component of an effective cyber security strategy.
 But, knowing where to start can be confusing.
 The market offers an acronym soup of different terms and tools for addressing privileged access security.
 For example, consider Privilege Access Management, aka PAM, and its close associate, Privilege Identity Management, aka PIM.

-At the end of the day, privilege by any name is a priority, which is why the Center for Internet Security (CIS) now lists “Controlling the Use of Administrative Privileges” as a basic CIS control.
+However, at the end of the day, privilege by any name is a priority, which is why the Center for Internet Security (CIS) now lists “Controlling the Use of Administrative Privileges” as a basic CIS control.
 There is also common ground found within the category, with recommendations for best practices and vendor selection provided by trusted industry analysts such as Forrester, Gartner, IDC and KuppingerCole.
 Vendors who fall into PAM or PIM categories typically offer the following capabilities:

 - Vault and rotate passwords and other credentials